venicegeo/pzsvc-exec/README.md

 **CanDownlExt**: A boolean indicating whether external downloads can be done before processing.
 Defaults to false.

 **RegForTaskMgr**: A boolean indicating whether your service should run as a task managed service.
 This is the Piazza feature that taskworker was designed to take advantage of.
-For more details on how task management works, see [the Piazza User's Guide](https://pz-docs.stage.geointservices.io/userguide/index.html#_task_management) . **Required for Task Managed Service**
+For more details on how task management works, see the [Piazza the  Guide](https://pz-docs.stage.geointservices.io/userguide/index.html#_task_management) . **Required for Task Managed Service**

 **MaxRunTime**: An integer which is used when registering for task manager.
 Indicates how long Piazza should wait after a job has been taken before assuming that the process has failed.  **Required for Task Managed Service**